-An HVAC technician can enjoy a variety of benefits including job stability and a hands-on career field.
-As you complete your HVAC training, get the right HVAC certification and HVAC licensing to start you out on a good path to success.
+An HVAC technician can enjoy a variety of benefits, including job stability and a hands-on career field.

 - Complete an HVAC training program.